 Did the moose suddenly appear on the road?
-If so, then typically your comprehensive coverage would apply as there would be little you could do to avoid it.
+If so, then typically your comprehensive coverage would apply as there was little you could do to avoid it.
 Was the animal dead on the road from a previous collision?
-If so, then your collision coverage would usually apply as there’s an expectation that you should have seen it in time to make a reasonable—and safe—effort to avoid the collision.
+If so, then your collision coverage would probably apply as there’s an expectation that you should have seen it in enough time to make a reasonable — and safe — effort to avoid the collision.

-“Cases like this are a great example of why insurance is complicated, and why consumers should always research their policies,” said Anne Marie Thomas, our in-house insurance expert.
+“Cases like this are a great example of why insurance is complicated, and why consumers should always research their policies,” says Anne Marie Thomas, the director of consumer and industry relations at the Insurance Bureau of Canada.
 “By asking the right questions, consumers can make sure the policy is the right one for them.”

 Find the Best Car Insurance Rates